Approximating Minimum Cost Connectivity Orientation and Augmentation: Approximation Algorithm for -orientable subgraph

+We will give the definition of $\Upsilon(.,.)$ and proof of Lemma~\ref{lem:weak-uncross} in Section~\ref{sec:uncrossing} but the statement of the lemma is enough to give the proof of Theorem~\ref{thm:charac}.

-\begin{proof}[Proof of Theorem~\ref{thm:charac}] The existence of a family $\aP$ of tight partitions and co-partitions satisfying properties 2 and 3 is straightforward by the definition of an extremal point solution.
-Let $\aS$ denote the family of all tight partitions and co-partitions, and consider the linear space $\mbox{span}({\aS})$ generated by their characteristic vectors.
+{\em Proof of Theorem~\ref{thm:charac}.} Let $\aS$ denote the family of all tight partitions and co-partitions, and consider the linear space $\mbox{span}({\aS})$ generated by their characteristic vectors.
 Consider a strongly cross-free family ${\aP}\subseteq{\aS}$ such that the vectors $\{\chi(\P):\P\in \aP\}$ are linearly independent; assume $\aP$ is maximal for containment.
 We show that $\mbox{span}(\aP)=\mbox{span}({\aS})$, that is, $\aP$ generates the entire linear space of tight partitions and co-partitions.
-Property 3 then follows since the dimension of $\mbox{span}(\aS)$ is equal to $|E^*|$, as $x^*$ is an extremal point and $\supp(x^*)=E^*$.
-For a partition/co-partition $\Q$, let $\mu(\Q,\aP)$ denote the number of partitions and co-partitions in the family $\aP$ that are weakly cross-free with $\Q$.
+Property 3 then follows since the dimension of $\mbox{span}(\aS)$ is equal to $|E^*|$, as $x^*$ is an extremal point, and $\supp(x^*)=E^*$ is enforced by the algorithm.
+For a partition or co-partition $\Q$, let $\mu(\Q,\aP)$ denote the number of partitions and co-partitions in the family $\aP$ that are weakly cross-free with $\Q$.

+Recall that for two sets $\F$ and $\H$, $\F\dunion \H$ denotes the multi set arising as the disjoint union - that is, elements occurring in both sets are included with multiplicity.
 For a contradiction, assume there exists a tight partition or co-partition $\Q$ with $\chi(\Q)\notin \mbox{span}(\aP)$.
 Pick $\Q$ such that $\nu(\Q,\dunion\aP)$ is minimal, and subject to this, $\mu(\Q,\aP)$ is minimal.
 We show that both quantities equal 0.
 This gives a contradiction as it means that $\Q$ is strongly cross-free with all members of $\aP$ and thereby contradicts the maximal choice of $\aP$.